Language Disorders in Children and Teenagers

 Language delay

-A delay is a temporal gap but follows normal development.
-The child progresses with stimulation and catches up with peers.
+A delay is a temporal gap that still follows a normal developmental trajectory.
+The child progresses with appropriate stimulation and catches up with peers, often without specialist intervention.

 Language disorder

 A disorder is atypical and persists despite stimulation.
-It requires specialised care.
+It requires specialised care — typically a combination of speech-language pathology, ENT and neurological assessment, and adapted educational support.

 SCREENS AND LANGUAGE

-Overexposure reduces human interactions, which are essential for language development.
-It decreases stimulation of the frontal and temporal areas involved in communication.
+Screen overexposure reduces the human interactions that are essential to your child's language development.
+It decreases stimulation of the frontal and temporal areas involved in communication and processing speech sounds.

 SPECIFIC DISORDERS

-The brain plays a central role via motor areas (motor cortex, Broca's area).
-Fine tongue-lip coordination depends on precise neurological circuits.
+The brain plays a central role through the motor areas (motor cortex, Broca's area).
+Fine tongue-and-lip coordination relies on precise neurological circuits.

-A neurodevelopmental disorder mainly involving the left temporal and frontal regions.
-It is not related to an intellectual or sensory deficit.
+A neurodevelopmental disorder primarily involving the left temporal and frontal regions.
+It is not linked to intellectual or sensory deficit.

 Communication delay and ASD

-In ASD, the brain's social networks (prefrontal cortex, amygdala, temporoparietal junction) function differently.
-This impacts communication and social understanding.
+In autism spectrum disorder, the brain's social networks (prefrontal cortex, amygdala, temporoparietal junction) function differently.
+This affects communication and social understanding.

 Cognitive-origin disorder